 One way to keep your spouse's bad behavior from causing too much stress in your life is to set boundaries and stick to those boundaries.
 If your spouse is cheating, let them know that this part of their life is not allowed to intrude into yours.
 Tell your spouse that you don't want to know anything about their relationship with another person and emphasize that you will not engage in conflict or become involved in a love triangle.

 Your first instinct may be to find out everything you can about the other person.
 You may even want to spy on your spouse, read their emails, hack their computer, and try to find every secret they're keeping from you.
 The truth is, when it comes to a midlife crisis, your spouse will do what they want to do regardless of your feelings.
 Just let it go.
 Let it run its course and accept that you have no control over the situation.
 Mainly, don't let it alter the way you live your life.

 Process Your Anger in a Healthy Way

-Anger is a normal reaction to a spouse's midlife crisis, especially if it has significant effect on you.
+Anger is a normal reaction to a spouse's midlife crisis, especially if it has a significant effect on you.
 This may be the angriest you have ever felt, but lashing out at your spouse will only make you feel better in the short-term.
 For some, talking things out can help ease their feelings, while others find that it exacerbates the situation.
 Venting directly to your spouse won't change his or her behavior; it will only lead to more conflict in the relationship and on the home-front.

 It's best to get rid of your anger in a non-confrontational way.
 Take a kickboxing class.
 Throw water balloons against the house.
 Make a voodoo doll and poke holes in it if you have to.
 Whatever you choose, find ways to cope with your anger in a manner that doesn't engage with your spouse.
 No amount of screaming, cursing, or crying is going to make any difference if your spouse is going through a midlife crisis.